Early Years Foundation Stage

 -

-A focus on early mathematical understanding using NCETM Mastering Number and White Rose Maths, encouraging number sense, problem-solving, and the development of mathematical language.
+A focus on Early Mathematical Understanding using White Rose Maths guidance, encouraging number sense, problem-solving, and the development of mathematical language.

 -

-Daily Maths Meetings in Nursery to establish counting principles and key mathematical skills through songs, rhymes, and play.
+Daily Maths Input in Nursery to establish counting principles and key mathematical skills through songs, rhymes, and play.

 -